Periodic counter-current chromatography: Dynamic process control

 On the time scale of continuous chromatography runs, it is fairly common to observe changes in important process parameters, such as column health, buffer quality, feed titer (concentration) or feed composition.
 Such changes result in an altered maximum column capacity, relative to the amount of loaded feed material.
 In order to achieve a steady quality and yield for each process cycle, the timing of the individual process steps therefore has to be adjusted.
 Manual changes are in principle conceivable, but rather impractical.
 More commonly, dynamic process control algorithms monitor the process parameters and apply changes as needed automatically.

 There are two different operating modes for dynamic process controllers in use today (see Figure on the right).

 The first one, called DeltaUV, monitors the difference between two signals from detectors situated before and after the first column.
 During initial loading, there is a large difference between the two signals, but it is diminishing as the impurities make their way through the column.
 Once the column is fully saturated with impurities and only additional product is being held back, the difference between the signals reaches a constant value.
 As long as the product is completely being captured on the column, the difference between the signals will remain constant.
 As soon as some of the product breaks through the column (compare above), the difference diminishes.
 Thus, the timing and amount of product breakthrough can be determined.

 The second possibility, called AutomAb, requires only the signal of a single detector situated behind the first column.
 During initial loading, the signal increases, as more and more impurities make their way through the column.
 When the column is saturated with impurities and as long as the product is completely being captured on the column, the signal then remains constant.
 As soon as some of the product breaks through the column (compare above), the signal increases again.
 Thus, the timing and amount of product breakthrough can again be determined.

 Both iterations work equally well in theory.
 In practice, the requirement for two synced signals and the exposure of one detector to unpurified feed material, makes the DetaUV approach less reliable than AutomAb.

 Commercial situation

-As of 2017, GE Healthcare holds patents around three-column periodic counter-current chromatography: this technology is used in their Äkta PCC instrument.
+As of 2017, Cytiva holds patents around three-column periodic counter-current chromatography: this technology is used in their Äkta PCC instrument.
 Likewise, ChromaCon holds patents for an optimized two-column version (CaptureSMB).
 CaptureSMB is used in ChromaCon's Contichrom CUBE and under license in YMC's Ecoprime Twin systems.
 Additional manufacturers of systems capable of periodic counter-current chromatography include Novasep and Pall.